SmogDr/edar_coursebook/docs/09-transf.md

 </div>

 ### Rescaling
 **To rescale a variable means to divide (or multiply) all values by a constant**.
 Whereas *centering* is an arithmetic transformation, the process of *rescaling* data is multiplicative.
-Rescaling changes both the location and spread of the data.
+Rescaling can change both the location and spread of the data.

 Some reasons to rescale data include: